MetaMask/vite-react-ts-eip-6963/README.md

 **_"An alternative discovery mechanism to `window.ethereum` for EIP-1193 providers"_**

-Immediately this tells me that EIP-6963's Multi Injected Provider Discovery proposal aims to introduce a different approach or method for **discovering and interacting with EIP-1193 providers (in this case, Ethereum wallet providers) in contrast to the existing method relying on the `window.ethereum` object.
+Immediately this tells me that EIP-6963's Multi Injected Provider Discovery proposal aims to introduce a different approach or method for **discovering and interacting with EIP-1193 providers (in this case, Ethereum wallet providers)** in contrast to the existing method relying on the `window.ethereum` object.

-As a developer with `window.ethereum` littered throughout my dapps, you've got my attention.
+As a developer with `window.ethereum` littered throughout my dapps and the UX issues around that object getting clobbered in a tag you're it kind of way, they have my attention.

-This frames everything for me as i continue to read through the EIP.
+Hopefully this info has helped to frame our thining as we progress through the EIP.

 ## Issues Predating EIP-6963

 In Ethereum decentralized applications (dApps), wallets traditionally expose their APIs using a JavaScript object known as 'the Provider.'
-The initial EIP created to standardize this interface was [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193), conflicts arose among different wallet implementations.
+The initial EIP created to standardize this interface was [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193), and conflicts have risen among different wallet implementations.

-While EIP-1193 aimed to establish a common convention, the user experience suffered due to race conditions caused by wallets injecting their providers into the browser window (Ethereum Object).
-In fact, most who criticize Web3 start with UX shortcomings around wallet onboarding and connection.
+While EIP-1193 aimed to establish a common convention, the user experience suffered due to race conditions caused by wallets injecting their providers (clobbering) window's (Ethereum Object).
+This has been a huge criticism of Web3 UX and it's shortcomings around wallet onboarding and connection.

 These race conditions resulted in multiple wallet extensions enabled in the same browser having conflicts, where the last injected provider typically took precedence.